stackbit-projects/neat-rabbit-014d0/src/pages/blog/our_technology.md

 tags:
 image: images/1_001.jpg
 image_alt: Neuromorphic Chip
+figure: images/1_001.jpg
+figure_caption: >-
+  <b>Neuromorphic chip.</b> This tiny chip—packaged in black plastic and mounted on a printed circuit board—models 1,024 excitatory pyramidal cells and 256 inhibitory basket cells.
+Their cellular properties and synaptic organization are downloaded to the chip over a USB link, which also allows their activity to be visualized in real-time.
+[Emily Nathan 2007]
 excerpt: >-
   A computer that executes one instruction every time the brain activates a synapse would consume a hundred megawatts!
 seo: